FravBox/YagCCs/Thread Management/readme.md

 (e.g. you tried to remove a pinner but that person wasn't a pinner to begin with)

 **`$save`**
 Mods can react with this emoji to re-save the thread information in the database.
 It will also reset the pinners & sticky.
+Same command as `-tsave`

 **`$del`**
 Mods can react with this emoji to delete the database information.
+Same command as `-tdel`

 ### **Embed Colors**